h5md/h5md/draft.rst

   atomic or chemical identity, and is of an integer datatype. ``species`` is typically time-dependent if chemical reactions occur or in semi-grandcanonical Monte-Carlo simulations.
-  Also, as the species may change less often than other variables, if the species data is absent for a given time step, the most recent data for the species should be fetched instead.

 * The ``id`` group holds a unique identifier for each particle, which is of integer kind.